TMPRSS2: Coronaviruses

-Some coronaviruses, e.g. SARS-CoV-1, MERS-CoV, and SARS-CoV-2 (before the omicron variant), are activated by TMPRSS2 and can thus be inhibited by TMPRSS2 inhibitors.
+Some coronaviruses, e.g. SARS-CoV-1, MERS-CoV, and SARS-CoV-2 (although less well by the omicron variant), are activated by TMPRSS2 and can thus be inhibited by TMPRSS2 inhibitors.
 SARS-CoV-2 uses the SARS-CoV receptor ACE2 for entry and the serine protease TMPRSS2 for S protein priming.

 Cleavage of the SARS-CoV-2 S2 spike protein required for viral entry into cells can be accomplished by proteases TMPRSS2 located on the cell membrane, or by cathepsins (primarily cathepsin L) in endolysosomes.
 Hydroxychloroquine inhibits the action of cathepsin L in endolysosomes, but because cathepsin L cleavage is minor compared to TMPRSS2 cleavage, hydroxychloroquine does little to inhibit SARS-CoV-2 infection.

 The enzyme Adam17 has similar ACE2 cleavage activity as TMPRSS2, but by forming soluble ACE2, Adam17 may actually have the protective effect of blocking circulating SARS‑CoV‑2 virus particles.
 By not releasing soluble ACE2, TMPRSS2 cleavage is more harmful.

 A TMPRSS2 inhibitor such as camostat approved for clinical use blocked entry and might constitute a treatment option.
-Another experimental candidate as a TMPRSS2 inhibitor for potential use against both influenza and coronavirus infections in general, including those prior to the advent of COVID-19, is the overt-the-counter (in most countries) mucolytic cough medicine bromhexine, which is also being investigated as a possible treatment for COVID-19 itself as well.
+Another experimental candidate as a TMPRSS2 inhibitor for potential use against both influenza and coronavirus infections in general, including those prior to the advent of COVID-19, is the over-the-counter (in most countries) mucolytic cough medicine bromhexine, which is also being investigated as a possible treatment for COVID-19 itself as well.
 The fact that TMPRSS2 has no known irreplaceable function makes it a promising target for preventing SARS-CoV-2 virus transmission.

 The fact that severe illness and death from Sars-Cov-2 is more common in males than females, and that TMPRSS2 is expressed several times more highly in prostate epithelium than any tissue, suggests a role for TMPRSS2 in the gender difference.
 Prostate cancer patients receiving androgen deprivation therapy have a lower risk of SARS-CoV-2 infection than those not receiving that therapy.

 Inhibitors

 Camostat is an inhibitor of the serine protease activity of TMPRSS2.
 It is used to treat pancreatitis and reflux esophagitis.
 It was found not to be effective against COVID-19.
-A novel inhibitor of TMPRSS2 has been found to be effective against SARS-CoV-2 infection in cell and animal models.
+A novel inhibitor of TMPRSS2 (N-0385) has been found to be effective against SARS-CoV-2 infection in cell and animal models.